CBIIT/p2p-datasci/gettingstarted.md

 * This is a new resource for teleworkers.
 It connects NCI staff who want to learn how to use data science (learners) with other learners at NCI --- and with those who want to share their experience in using data science at NCI.

-* The Peer-to-Peer Remote Learning Exchange for Data Science also provides collaboration tools and learning resources that are easily accessed remotely.
+* It also provides collaboration tools and learning resources that are easily accessed remotely.

 ### How Does It Work?
 How Can I Join?